Fact-checked by the SnapMessages editorial team

 Step 4: Set an Automatic Schedule or Trigger

-Under “Add Schedule,” you can activate the Work Focus by time (e.g., 9 AM–5 PM weekdays), by location (when you arrive at your office), or by app (when you open a specific app).
-Location-based triggers are particularly powerful — your phone silences itself the moment you sit down at your desk.
+Under “Add Schedule,” you can activate the Work Focus by time (e.g., 9 AM–5 PM weekdays), by GPS location (when you arrive at your office), or by app (when you open a specific app).
+Location-based triggers are particularly effective, your phone silences itself the moment you sit down at your desk, without any manual action.

 Which Built-In Focus Mode Fits Which Work Scenario?